Red mud

 Due to this high level of production and the material's high alkalinity, if not stored properly, it can pose a significant environmental hazard.
 As a result, significant effort is being invested in finding better methods for safe storage and dealing with it such as waste valorization in order to create useful materials for cement and concrete.

 Less commonly, this material is also known as bauxite tailings, red sludge, or alumina refinery residues.
+Increasingly, the name processed bauxite is being adopted, especially when used in cement applications.

 Production

 Red mud is a side-product of the Bayer process, the principal means of refining bauxite en route to alumina.
 The resulting alumina is the raw material for producing aluminium by the Hall–Héroult process.
 A typical bauxite plant produces one to two times as much red mud as alumina.
 This ratio is dependent on the type of bauxite used in the refining process and the extraction conditions.